Employment projections are available for industry employment, occupational

 - Ohio's Short-Term Employment

-Outlook, provide industry and occupational employment forecasts from third
+Outlook, provide industry and occupational employment forecasts from first

-quarter 2012 through third quarter 2014.
+quarter 2013 through first quarter 2015.
 Interim projections are an indicator of current

 employment trends and best used in combination with additional labor market information.